-This bit can be set by entering the SAMPLE/PRELOAD or EXTEST command, and then shifting the desired bit into that cell, during the Shift-DR state.
+This bit is set by entering the SAMPLE/PRELOAD or EXTEST command, and then shifting the desired bit into that cell, during the Shift-DR state.
 During Update-DR, the value loaded into that shift-register cell latches into the preload register.
 When the EXTEST instruction is entered, this bit directly controls the output Q-bus pins.
-Note that this bit is pre-set LOW to enable the output when the device is powered up, and also when the TAP controller is in the Test-Logic-Reset state.
+Note that this bit is preset HIGH to enable the output when the device is powered up, and also when the TAP controller is in the Test-Logic-Reset state.